Michigan Central Station: Decline and abandonment

 Passenger volume did not decrease immediately.
 During World War II, the station was used heavily by military troops.
-After the war, with a growth in automobile ownership, people used trains less frequently for vacation or other travel.
+After the war, with a growth in automobile ownership people used trains less frequently for vacation or other travel.
 Service was reduced and passenger traffic became so low that the New York Central attempted to sell the facility in 1956 for US$5 million, one-third of its original 1913 building cost.
 Another attempted sale in 1963 failed for lack of buyers.
 In 1967, maintenance costs were seen as too high relative to the decreasing passenger volume.
 The restaurant, arcade shops, and main entrance were closed, along with much of the main waiting room.
 This left only two ticket windows to serve passengers and visitors, who used the same parking-lot entrance as railroad employees working in the building.

-Meanwhile, service to destinations was curtailed.
+Meanwhile, service to various destinations was curtailed.
 By 1960 the New York Central ended its direct service south to Toledo, on its own timetable yielding that responsibility to the B&O. In 1963 the B&O moved its trains over to the Fort Street Union Depot.
 The New York Central ended the last of its trains bound north for Bay City in 1964.
 The pooled New York Central/Central Pacific trains were discontinued and the Canadian Pacific trains to Windsor ended in 1967; and the New York Central ended its named trains by the close of 1967.
 Any remaining New York Central trains were segmented operations between major cities.
 The trains run by the NYC's successor in 1968, the Penn Central continued the segmented operations at the station.
 Amtrak assumed operation of the nation's passenger rail service in 1971, reopening the main waiting room and entrance in 1975.
 It started a $1.25 million renovation project in 1978.
 Six years later, the building was sold for a transportation center project that never materialized.
 On January 6, 1988, the last Amtrak train pulled away from the station after owners decided to close the facility.
 Amtrak service continued at a platform on Rose Street near the former station building until the new Detroit station opened several miles away in New Center in 1994.
 In July 1992, the Detroit Master Plan of Policies for the southwest sector's urban design identified the station as an attractive or interesting feature to be recognized, enhanced and promoted.